Paving the Way for Systematic Law Changes & Sharpened Victim Protection…

 Never, try and take a crisis situation into your own hands, there are services and provisions in place for referring into.

-It will bring awareness into our Religious Institutes, that many have avoided for years.
-Talking about Domestic Violence, Child Sexual Abuse, or Rape or Exploitation has been the elephant in the room for too long.
+Awareness: Talking about Domestic Violence, Child Sexual Abuse, or Rape or Exploitation has been the elephant in the room for too long.

-We can no longer make excuses for the lack of awareness we provide, Religious Institutes hold standing, influence and connections, which makes it a powerful place to contribute to eradicating violence.
+Accountability: Religious Institutes hold standing, influence and connections, which makes it a powerful place to contribute to eradicating violence.

 As RI’s hold this powerful position, why are we not providing a duty of care and a service to our community?